-Step Ten is about continuing to take inventory of our coupleships by reviewing our behavior.
-A suggested way of taking this inventory is to ask: What has my partner done to help the coupleship, and what have I done to harm the coupleship?
-Also, What have we, as a couple, done to harm or help others?
+Step Ten is about continuing to take inventory of our coupleship by reviewing our behavior.
+A suggested way of taking this inventory is to ask: “What has my partner done to help the coupleship?” and “What have I done to harm the coupleship?”
+Also, “What have we, as a couple, done to harm or help others?”
 This can be done daily or weekly, privately or publicly.
 Much of our harmful behavior involves blaming our partner.
 A daily or weekly inventory tends to reverse the process of blaming.
 It also expresses what we like and appreciate in our partner.
-In first doing your Tenth Step, it may be helpful to write this inventory.
-By its nature Step Ten is an ongoing process, repeated daily or as often as
+In first doing the Tenth Step, it may be helpful to write this inventory.
+By its nature Step Ten is an ongoing process, repeated as often as

-to become irritable and short-tempered, think negatively, and relapse.
-Examples of relapse behavior might include avoidance, excessive working, spending, isolation, busyness, control, manipulation, withholding feelings, and difficulty with intimacy.
+to become irritable and short-tempered, think negatively, and may relapse.
+Examples of relapse behavior might include avoidance, excessive working, compulsive spending, isolation, busyness, control, manipulation, withholding feelings, and difficulty with intimacy.
 Nothing stays the same in our life or coupleship.
 We are either growing or regressing.

-- Spot-check inventory (whenever agitated or fearful you might pause and spot-check your underlying motives).
+- Spot-check inventory: Whenever agitated or fearful, you might pause and spot-check your underlying motives.

-Although Step Ten is ongoing and never fully complete, having demonstrated willingness to fully understand and own your own role in the dance of the coupleship, you should be ready to move on to the
+Step Ten is ongoing and never fully completed.
+However, having demonstrated a willingness to fully understand our own role in the dance of the coupleship, we should be ready to move on to the

 spirituality of Step Eleven.